enter-haken/blog/notes/haskell.markdown

 Outgoing from its application, [hakyll][hakyll] is very io centric.
 It is a good example to show, when and where to make pure or impure functions.
 On hakylls homepage, you can find [several examples][hakyllExamples] how to build a static website.
-It take a lot advantage from the next project.
+It takes a lot advantage from the next project.

 ## pandoc